lk1252/TCP-Conjestion-Control/README.md

 # TCP-Conjestion-Control
-## Algorithms to efficiently control the Conjestion flow in TCP networks
+## Algorithms to efficiently control the Congestion flow in TCP networks